 - The General Fund is used to account for all revenues and expenditures necessary to carry out basic governmental activities of the County that are not accounted for through other funds.
 For the County, the General Fund includes such activities as general government, public protection, health and sanitation, public assistance, education, and debt service. - The Roads Fund provides for planning, design, construction, maintenance, and administration of County roads.
 It also engages in traffic safety and other transportation planning activities.
-Revenues consist primarily of the County's share of state highway use taxes, sales taxes, and federal grants. - The Watershed Protection Districts (formerly Flood Control Districts) Fund controls flood and storm waters and conserves such waters for beneficial public use.
-Revenues are primarily received from property taxes, aid from other governmental units, and charges for current services. - The Fire Protection District Fund provides fire protection to the unincorporated areas of the County as well as the cities of Camarillo, Moorpark, Ojai, Port Hueneme, Simi Valley, and Thousand Oaks.
+Revenues consist primarily of the County's share of state highway use taxes, sales taxes, and federal grants.
+These funds are restricted for the purpose of the fund. - The Watershed Protection Districts Fund controls flood and storm waters and conserves such waters for beneficial public use.
+Revenues are primarily received from property taxes, aid from other governmental units, and charges for current services.
+These funds are restricted for the purpose of the fund. - The Fire Protection District Fund provides fire protection to the unincorporated areas of the County as well as the cities of Camarillo, Moorpark, Ojai, Port Hueneme, Simi Valley, and Thousand Oaks.
 Support is principally from property taxes and aid from other governmental units.
+These funds are restricted for the purpose of the fund.